 Dr. Ariel Mintz grew up in Minneapolis, Minnesota.
-After spending two years learning in Israel, at Derech Eitz Chaim and Shaalivim, he earned his BA in Psychology at Yeshiva Univesity in New York.
-He went on to obtain his MD at Oakland University William Beaumont School of medicine.
-He is currently a licensed physician working to complete his training in General Psychiatry at Hennepin County Medical Center in Minneapolis.
-In 2018 he will begin a fellowship in Child and Adolescent Psychiatry at the Cleveland Clinic.
-He has a supportive and talented wife and two wonderful children.
+After spending two years learning in Israel, at Derech Eitz Chaim and Shaalivm, he earned his BA in Psychology at Yeshiva Univesity in New York.
+He went on to obtain his MD at Oakland University William Beaumont School of medicine, trained in adult psychiatry at Hennepin County Medical Center in Minneapolis, and completed a Child and Adolescent Psychiatry fellowship at the Cleveland Clinic.
+He is a board-certified Psychiatrist and is licensed in Ohio and Minnesota.
+He has written numerous mental health articles and has lectured on a wide range of psychiatric topics.
+He has received awards for his research, academic performance, and service to the Jewish community.
+He has a supportive and talented wife and three wonderful children.
 He is very passionate about destigmatizing mental illness and bringing comfort to those who are suffering.
-Ariel can be reached at arielmi[email protected].
+Ariel can be reached at firstname.lastname@example.org.

 Moshe Winograd grew up in Brooklyn, NY, and earned his PhD in Counseling Psychology from Seton Hall University.
 He received Semikha from RIETS in 2011.
 Moshe resides with his wife and children in Boca Raton, Florida and is doing a post doctoral fellowship at Mental Health Center of Florida.
 He is an adjunct professor of psychology at NYU and has previously taught at Brooklyn College.
 His clinical and research area of focus is Perinatal Mental Health, and he intends to work with couples, families and individuals experiencing difficulties related to pregnancy and women's health.
 Moshe is looking forward to engaging with the diverse Jewish community in a variety of initiatives to reduce stigma related to mental health.

 Dr. Stephen Glicksman received his Ph.D. in Developmental Psychology from Ferkauf Graduate School of Yeshiva University.
-He works at Women's League Community Residences in Brooklyn, New York, a life-span social services organization meeting the needs of children and adults with Intellectual Disabilities along with their families.
-He is also an adjunct associate professor at Yeshiva College and the Ferkauf Graduate School of Psychology.
-In addition, Dr. Glicksman is the Consultant Psychologist for the School for Children with Hidden Intelligence (SCHI) in Lakewood, New Jersey and has a private practice in Teaneck, New Jersey.
+He works at Makor Disability Services (formerly Women's League Community Residences), a life-span social services organization meeting the needs of children and adults with Intellectual Disabilities and their families in Brooklyn, New York.
+He is also an adjunct associate professor at Yeshiva College and the Ferkauf Graduate School of Psychology of Yeshiva University, the Consultant Psychologist for the School for Children with Hidden Intelligence (SCHI) in Lakewood, New Jersey and has a private practice in Teaneck, New Jersey.
 Dr. Glicksman has presented on a variety of developmental topics at numerous professional conferences and his research has been published in both national and international scientific journals.

 Dr. David Pelcovitz received his PhD from the University of Pennsylvania and has published and lectured extensively on a variety of topics related to trauma, violence, stress management, education, parenting and child mental health.
 He is recognized as an expert within and outside the Jewish community, frequently being sought out for guidance in the US, Israel and Europe.
 Dr. Pelcovitz was director of psychology at North Shore University Hospital-NYU School of Medicine and clinical professor of psychology at NYU School of Medicine for greater than 2 decades.
 He currently holds the Straus Chair in Psychology and Jewish Education at the Azrieli Graduate School of Jewish Education and Administration of Yeshiva University.